Unspokenevil/hg-engine-wiki/Move-Scripting-Systems-Documentation.md

 getitempower battler, variable
 grabs the item power field from the item data narc and puts it in variable
-- battler is the battler to grab the item power from
+- battler is the battler that has the item to grab the item power from
 - variable is the variable to store the item power in

 changevar2 operator, destvar, srcvar